webpack/webpack.js.org/src/content/configuration/dev-server.md

 T> This only works when using [`devServer.contentBase`](#devserver-contentbase) as a `string`.

 ## `devServer.stats` 🔑

 `string: 'none' | 'errors-only' | 'minimal' | 'normal' | 'verbose'` `object`

-This option lets you precisely control what bundle information gets displayed.
+Precisely controls what bundle information is displayed.
 This can be a nice middle ground if you want some bundle information, but not all of it.

 To show only errors in your bundle: